fs7fyqy553/letterboxd/README.md

     - Accessible using a REST API with authentication
     - Uses a MongoDB database
     - Tested using MongoDB In-Memory Server and Supertest in Jest
-    - Uses a published web scraper written using TypeScript and Puppeteer to automatically update the database (see github.com/JamesGJ5/letterboxd-list-scraper)
+    - Uses web scraper to automatically update the database daily (see database/database-updater/populate-database.js)